Bill Cosby Juror Details Emotions During Trial, Says He was Swayed By Arguments, But Lacked Hard Evidence

 It has been over a week now since the Bill Cosby sexual assault case was declared a mistrial by Judge Steven O’Neill.
-The jury, consisting of seven men and five women, could not come up with an unanimous decision regarding the comedian’s fate.
+The jury, consisting of seven men and five women, could not come up with a unanimous decision regarding the comedian’s fate.
 This is the first time that one of those jurors has been in the spotlight to describe their experience in the courtroom, and their intense deliberations that resulted in tears and frustration.

 Bobby Dugan, 21, sat down with Good Morning America on Monday to speak out on what went down during the 52 hours of trying to come up a verdict.
 He described it as agonizing and intense.
 He said that many tears were shed.
-At one of the most intense moments of deliberations, four people were crying at the same time and one other person was pacing in the hallway.
+At one of the most intense moments of deliberations, four people were crying at the same time, and one other person was pacing in the hallway.

 This high-profile trial brought out the raw emotions from the jurors, not to mention everyone who watched the comedic actor as Cliff Huxtable, the loving and caring dad on The Cosby Show.
 Dugan mentioned that he considered himself a fan.
 He admitted that he at first did not think that the 79-year-old entertainer was guilty of the charges, but after hearing the arguments and opinions from others, he was swayed to believe that Bill Cosby is guilty.